-Anyone looking to start a small business can feel overwhelmed.
-For most people, it involves taking on unfamiliar tasks and projects.
-Here are some steps to take that can help the process seem more manageable.
+Anyone looking for effective ways to make money online by starting a small business can feel overwhelmed.
+Here are some steps provided by Bryan from Online profit project to make that process seem more manageable

 If there are similar businesses already operating, it can be helpful to look into what makes them successful.
 If the business is a completely new idea, start by asking these questions:

 - Does it offer a product or service the market is lacking?

 Finding answers to these questions can help identify whether or not the business has the potential to be successful.